elunna/nerfhack-changelog/README.md

 **entomb (xNetHack)**
 * Used by a monster when they are low on health or fleeing.
 It is primarily for escape and when cast surrounds the player with boulders.
 * Any mage-spellcaster can use it when desperate.
-* In xnh there was also a chance to create solid walls to block the player in, this effect was removed so it only drops boulders.
+* In xNetHack there was also a chance to create solid walls to block the player in, this effect was removed so it only drops boulders.

 **call undead**
-* Ported from SLASHEM
+* Ported from SLASH'EM
 * Call Undead can only be cast by undead and demon spellcasters
 * Ranged, can be cast at the hero from up to 13 squares away.
 * All wraith class monsters (W) are eligible, depending on difficulty